 This can be as simple as printing the words ‘suitable for vegans’ on the product packaging, or adopting a clear symbol to show that the item contains no animal-derived ingredients.
-We are calling for this change to be adopted within the next 12 months, to give companies enough time to review packaging and make the necessary alterations.

 This simple measure would not only make shopping for vegan products even easier, but would also help to further normalise veganism and make going vegan all the more appealing.